WaelOGC/OGC-NewFinity-Palstform/docs/03-frontend/34-component-interaction-and-motion-specification.md

 - Success toast → slides and fades into view

-- Loading spinner → neon rotating ring
+- Loading spinner → plasma rotating ring with wave motion